Class of 1999: Plot

-Hector receives a call apparently from Cody saying he wants him one-on-one at the school entrance.
+Hector receives a call apparently from Cody saying that he wants him one-on-one at the school entrance.
 Connors, kidnapping Christie, pretends to be Hector and calls Cody with the same proposition.
-When Dawn wonders why Hector would meet him at the school, the Blackhearts are finally convinced that the teachers are responsible.
-When Hector and Cody show up with both gangs, Cody attempts to tell Hector that it is not him he wants to kill.
-He tells Hector of the war the teachers have started.
-To prove he is right, Cody shows Hector Sonny's bloody cross.
-The Razorheads and the Blackhearts decide to team up and take on the teachers, who are waiting in the school.
-While they look for Christie and the teachers, they soon learn of the real situation with the teachers.
-Ms. Connors' arm becomes a flame thrower.
-Bryles' arm becomes a missile launcher.
-While many Razorheads and Blackhearts fall victim to the teachers including Flavio and Dawn, Curt and Cody find Christie.
-There, they find Hardin.
-They attempt to shoot down Hardin, but he is too powerful as he grabs Cody with one hand and grabs Curt with his other hand, which has become a grip with a drill attached.
-Curt is killed by the drill.
-Hardin attempts to do the same to Cody when Cody reaches for a machine gun and shoots Hardin through the mouth numerous times, destroying him instantly.
+The Blackhearts are eventually convinced that the teachers are responsible.
+Hector and Cody later show up with both gangs.
+To prove that the teachers have started the war, Cody shows Hector Sonny's bloody cross.
+The Blackhearts and Razorheads decide to team up and take on the teachers.
+In the ensuing battle, Cody finds Christie.
+Hardin eventually attempts to kill Cody, who reaches for a machine gun and shoots him through the mouth, destroying him.